MEGHA-MURALI/Uno_card_color_shape_detection/README.md

 ##Yolov5 model

-1. A dataset with class – 'Card'
+1. A dataset with class – 'Card' Link for data : https://drive.google.com/file/d/1dzFnyIcQR_7sWvtcDTTfmpwnyUoWnxEE/view?usp=share_link
 2. Labelled them using the Yolo Label tool
 3. All the necessary libraries to install for training yolov5 are commented in the notebook
 3. Images annotation should be disabled in the code, otherwise it will lead to misclassification